Henock-Adane/Maji_Ndogo/README.md

 This repository contains the data analysis project focused on understanding and addressing the water crisis in Maji Ndogo.
 The project leverages a comprehensive dataset of water source visits, quality assessments, and employee activities to identify patterns, clean data, and derive actionable insights.

-The work is structured into two main phases:
+The work is structured into multiple phases:

 1. **Phase 1: Initial Data Exploration & Quality Assessment (Maji Ndogo Part 1)**
    - Familiarization with foundational tables and their interconnections.